The June issue of the Limbaugh Letter, the most widely read political newsletter in the country.

 I don't really think she wants the VP slot.

-But I gotta, you know, just kind of thinking about it, reading some of the blogs out there from uh from my liberal buddies.
+But I got to, you know, just kind of thinking about it, reading some of the blogs out there from my liberal buddies.

-And I think she, you know, oh by Obama just by natural association of that, just because of the race, uh the way things played out in Michigan and Florida.
+And I think, you know, by Obama, just by natural association of that, just because of the race, the way things played out in Michigan and Florida.

-I don't see I don't see it beyond to Clinton to be releasing information during the uh during the presidential campaign that could that could really hurt him.
+I don't see Fionda Clinton to be releasing information during the presidential campaign that could really hurt him, which would, of course, twofold thing.

-Either make it so impossible for Obama that he'd drop out before the actual presidential election, in which case being the VP candidate, she could just step up and go, uh, what do you know?
+Either make it so impossible for Obama that he drop out before the actual presidential election, in which case, being the VP candidate, she could just step up and go, oh, what do you know?

 Here I am.